seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------
 <div align="center">
    <h2>WARNING:</h2>
-<h6>This requires a legit copy of Crossover 21 Stable (Nightly builds are currently unsupported).<br> Cracked versions of Crossover will actually tank your performance.<br>
+<h6>This requires a legit copy of Crossover 21 Stable (Nightly builds are supported but use at your own risk). <br> Cracked versions of Crossover will actually tank your performance.<br>
 Support Codeweavers, it's worth it! https://www.codeweavers.com/</h6>

 <h6>Performance may vary, and M1 users have reported that they are doubling fps, but using this method has no guarantee!
 This guide is a 100% manual install guide.
-If you need assistance, post on the issue tracker.<br>Both Mac and Windows licenses will work but a Windows license is preferable.</h6></div>
+If you need assistance, post on the issue tracker.<br>Both Mac and Windows licenses will work but a Windows license is preferable.</h6>

+Mods have been tested and working on latest macOS Catalina, macOS Big Sur and macOS Monterey.<br>
+Older versions of Mac are NOT supported! </div>

 ---